4.2

 1

-Ventimiglia is a seaside town along the Ligurian coast a few kilometers from the border with France.
-It is famous for its medieval historic center with the cathedral of Santa Maria Assunta.
-I also recommend a walk along the seafront, to enjoy a splendid view of the bay and the French Riviera.
-In the surroundings of the city, the botanical gardens of Villa Hanbury and the archaeological site of Albintimilium are interesting, with the remains of a theater and Roman baths.
+Ventimiglia is a seaside town on the Ligurian coast a few kilometers from the French border.
+It is famous for its medieval old town with the cathedral of Santa Maria Assunta.
+I also recommend a walk along the promenade to enjoy a splendid view of the bay and the French Riviera.
+In the surroundings of the city, the botanical gardens of Villa Hanbury and the archaeological site of Albintimilium, with remains of a Roman theatre and baths, are interesting.

 3